 How much does it cost to have a period?

 Studies have determined that a period costs approximately 10 dollars or 9 pounds per month, depending on the country.
 This number includes tampons, pads, or menstruation cups, depending on which the woman uses, and eventually - painkillers.
 The amount of money varies from woman to woman due to differences in the amount of blood and pain experienced.
-Finally, we should mention that there are certain medical conditions, such as endometriosis or anatomical differences, that can substantially impact a woman's need for sanitary products and medicine.
+Finally, we should mention certain medical conditions, such as endometriosis or anatomical differences, that can substantially impact a woman's need for sanitary products and medicine.

 Yet, there are some other costs we don't tend to discuss daily: